bayareawebpro/laravel-simple-csv/README.md

 ### Default Casts

-Two cast classes to handle numerics and null values are configured to be by default and can be overridden in the config file.
+Two cast classes to handle numerics and null values are configured by default and can be overridden in the config file.
 Casts passed to the import method will be merged with defaults.

 ```php
 use BayAreaWebPro\SimpleCsv\Casts\NumericValues;